kaidez/kaidez.com/_drafts/remove-files-from-github.md

 8. [Further Reading](#further-reading)
 9. [Conclusion](#conclusion)

-<a name="quick-answer"></a>
+<a name="quick-answers"></a>
-## I just want to get the quick answer, then get out of here!
+## I just want to get the quick answers, then get out of here!

-Say you're trying to remove `newFile.html` and you have already committed to Git as well as pushed up to GitHub.
-First, use the following Git command to remove the file from repository:
+If you have already committed a file to Git, you should only delete it from the command line.
+One of the most common newbie mistakes is to not do this and, instead, drag it to the trash or something like it.

+If you did that with a file named `oldFileAlreadyDeleted.html`, your terminal would return this message when you type `git status`:
 {% prism markup %}
-$ git rm newFile.html
+# Changes not staged for commit:
+#   (use "git add/rm <file>..." to update what will be committed)
+#   (use "git checkout -- <file>..." to discard changes in working directory)
+#
+#   deleted:    oldFileAlreadyDeleted.html
 {% endprism %}

-You will get a message the file has been removed:
+You have to delete it via the command line at this point like this:

 {% prism markup %}
-$ rm 'newFile.html'
+$ git rm oldFileAlreadyDeleted.html
 {% endprism %}

-If you HAVE NOT pushed the file up to GitHub, you can ignore the next step.
-But If you HAVE pushed it up to GitHub, you need to commit the change next, preferably with a message:
+Then commit the delete, preferably with a proper `git commit` message:

 {% prism markup %}
-$ git commit -m 'remove newFile.html'
+$ git commit -m 'remove oldFileAlreadyDeleted.html'
 {% endprism %}

-Now push it up to GitHub:
+If `oldFileAlreadyDeleted.html` is viewable on GitHub, doing a `git push` will remove it:
 {% prism markup %}
 $ git push all
 {% endprism %}

+Moving forward, any file you want to remove from Git and GitHub should be done so using the above command sequence.

-But if you want to delete `oldFile.html`
+But say you want to delete `oldFile.html` and you get this message when you typed `git status`:
 {% prism markup %}
 # Untracked files:
 #   (use "git add <file>..." to include in what will be committed)